-In the center of the page you see the list of datasets available in the current workspace.
+In the center of the page you see the list of datasets available for your user account.
 The list consists of following columns:

-- Name: The name of the dataset, can be sorted alphabetically. - Tags: User defined tags for the dataset. - Task: The task of the dataset. - Created at: When was the dataset first logged by the client. - Updated at: When was the dataset last modified, either via the Rubrix web app or the client.
+- Name: The name of the dataset, can be sorted alphabetically. - Workspace: A filterable column showing the workspace to which the dataset belongs. - Task: The task of the dataset.
+This is a filterable column. - Tags: User defined tags for the dataset. - Created at: When was the dataset first logged by the client. - Updated at: When was the dataset last modified, either via the Rubrix web app or the client.